These are the Best Android Phones to buy in February 2021: Galaxy S21 Ultra, OnePlus 8 Pro, and more!

 Throw in 55W fast charging (you need Xiaomi’s specific charger to achieve this speed), a Snapdragon 865, a unique “clear transparent” glass back, a versatile quad-camera system, and a very reasonable sub-$800 price, this is a device worth celebrating.
 It’s worth noting this phone only has a China version on sale, so you’ll have to sideload Google yourself.

-Best Android phone not sold in the US, runner up: Oppo Find X2 Pro
+Second best Android phone not sold in the US: Oppo Find X2 Pro

 The original Oppo Find X, released in 2018, was a quirky and unconventional smartphone with all of its cameras hidden in an elevating module.
 While it was a looker, the phone was a bit awkward to use.
 With the Find X2 Pro, Oppo’s gone a more conventional route, but in return, crafted one of the most well-rounded and polished smartphones of the year.